 environments, and to more thoroughly test and extend the features of

 - Supporting the goals of the GNU project.

 - Compilers are available under the terms of the GPL.

-available under various free licenses with copyrights being held
+available under various free licenses.

-by individual authors or the FSF.
+- Copyrights are held by individual authors or the FSF.

-- Patches must be legally acceptable for inclusion into the GNU
+- Patches must be legally acceptable for

 Design and Development Goals

 Open Development Environment

 - Work more closely with "consumers".